apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <em>(Optional)</em>
 <p>Defines the namespaced policy rules required by the Component.</p>
-<p>The <code>policyRules</code> field is an optional array of <code>rbacv1.PolicyRule</code> objects that define the policy rules
+<p>The <code>policyRules</code> field is an array of <code>rbacv1.PolicyRule</code> objects that define the policy rules
 needed by the Component to operate within a namespace.
-These policy rules determine the permissions and actions the Component is allowed to perform on Kubernetes resources within the namespace.</p>
+These policy rules determine the permissions and verbs the Component is allowed to perform on Kubernetes resources within the namespace.</p>
 <p>The purpose of this field is to automatically generate the necessary RBAC roles
 for the Component based on the specified policy rules.
-This ensures that the Pods in the Component has the required permissions to function properly within the namespace.</p>
+This ensures that the Pods in the Component has appropriate permissions to function.</p>
 <p>Note: This field is currently non-functional and is reserved for future implementation.</p>
 <p>This field is immutable.</p>
 </td>